nitesh-sinha/Machine-Learning-Coursera/README.md

-My code from the Cuursera course by Prof. Andrew Ng from Stanford University
+My code from the Coursera course by Prof. Andrew Ng from Stanford University